mg4gh/MGMapViewer/docs/privacy.md

 # Privacy

 This app tries to respect your privacy as much as possible.
+There is **no advertising**.
 During "normal" operation no data is transferred to any server.
 But there are a few features that need or offer internet access to different servers to match their functionality.
 So please check these feature with internet connectivity:

 - [mapsforge](./Features/MainMapFeatures/Mapsforge/mapsforge.md)<br>